xcobary/xcoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run freicoin-qt.exe.
+Unpack the files into a directory and run x-qt.exe.

-If you have Microsoft Security Essentials, you need to add freicoin.exe to its "Excluded processes" list.
-Microsoft Security Essentials->Settings tab, select Excluded processes, press Add, select freicoin.exe, OK, Save changes.
+If you have Microsoft Security Essentials, you need to add x.exe to its "Excluded processes" list.
+Microsoft Security Essentials->Settings tab, select Excluded processes, press Add, select x.exe, OK, Save changes.

 The software automatically finds other nodes to connect to.
 You can enable Universal Plug and Play using a menu entry or set your firewall to forward port 8639 (TCP) to your computer so you can receive incoming connections.
-Freicoin works without incoming connections, but allowing incoming connections helps the Freicoin network.
+Xcoin works without incoming connections, but allowing incoming connections helps the Xcoin network.

 See the bitcoin wiki at:
   https://en.bitcoin.it/wiki/Main_Page